javacc/javacc/docs/documentation/api.md

 ---

-This page is a comprehensive list of all classes, methods, and variables available for use by a JavaCC user.
+This page is a comprehensive list of all classes, methods, and variables available for use.

-These classes, methods, and variables are typically used from the actions that are embedded in a JavaCC grammar.
-In the sample code used below, it is assumed that the name of the generated parser is "TheParser".

 ### <a name="toc"></a>Contents